JDASoftwareGroup/jdatech.github.io/_posts/2020-06-19-dask-usage-at-blue-yonder.markdown

 To improve manageability, resilience, and resource utilization, we run the Dask clusters on top of [Apache Mesos](http://mesos.apache.org/)/[Aurora](http://aurora.apache.org/) and [Kubernetes](https://kubernetes.io/).
 This means every worker as well as the scheduler and client each run in an isolated container.
-Communication happens via reverse proxies to make the communication endpoints independent of the actual container instance.
+Communication happens via a simple service mesh implemented via  reverse proxies to make the communication endpoints independent of the actual container instance.

 Running on top of a system like Mesos or Kubernetes provides us with resilience since a failing worker